snacsnoc/snacklinux/README.md

 ===========
 ![alt text](http://snacklinux.geekness.eu/_media/ezgif.com-gif-maker_1_.gif)

-:computer: SnackLinux is an ultra minimal Linux distribution
+:computer: SnackLinux is an ultra minimal Linux distribution for 486 CPUs

-:wrench: Utilizing a recent 6.x kernel with BusyBox, musl and Bash
+:wrench: Linux 4.4 kernel with BusyBox, musl, and Bash

-:small_orange_diamond: Built from scratch with a footprint of less than 20MB
+:small_orange_diamond: Built from scratch with that can run with 8MB RAM

 :file_folder:	Bash-based package manager [fbpkg](https://github.com/snacsnoc/fbpkg)

 :package: x86 has 31 packages, including a working gcc toolchain and other GNU utilities

-:battery: arm64 support

-:whale: (in-progress) Docker support

 Visit [snacklinux.geekness.eu](http://snacklinux.geekness.eu) for downloads, wiki and more information about SnackLinux.
 ______